Sketch Artist Career Info

-Although fine artists, including all kinds of sketch artists, don't necessarily need a degree to find work, the BLS did state that artists with significant training were more likely to get hired.
+Although fine artists, including all kinds of sketch artists, don't necessarily need a degree to find work, the U.S. Bureau of Labor Statistics did state that artists with significant training were more likely to get hired.
 Art degree programs at nearly all levels include coursework in drawing, three-dimensional design, sculpting and computer graphic design.
 Bachelor's degree programs provide significantly more coursework than associate degree programs.

-- Take courses specific to the type of drawing you want to do.
 Since many sketch artists work for police and forensic units, they often have to draw suspects based on descriptions given by witnesses.
 Taking courses in facial reconstruction can help artists learn to create more accurate portrayals.
 There are also classes offering training on age progression, which can be useful to sketch artists working on cases involving kidnapped children.
 Classes in facial expression are helpful for re-creating courtroom scenes.
-These types of classes may be hard to find at colleges and universities; they are generally offered by individuals or small companies that cater to forensic artists.
+These types of classes may be hard to find at colleges and universities.
+They are generally offered by individuals or small companies that cater to forensic artists.

 Sketch artists working for the police need to be able to talk with traumatized witnesses in order to help them recall what a suspect looked like.
 Artists need to be able to set people at ease and know which questions to ask when interviewing them.
 Reading books is one way to study and improve these skills.
 The International Association for Identification's (IAI) Forensic Art Certification Board, which administers voluntary certification for forensic sketch artists, provides a reading list on its website that includes recommendations for books on interviewing witnesses and crime victims.